 - Any such concerns or allegations must be reported in accordance with the steps below and the School's Statement of Procedures for Dealing with Allegations of Abuse against Teachers, Other Staff and Volunteers, which is made accessible to all staff and volunteers.
-Failure to report is a potential disciplinary matter. - 102 If a concern or allegation of abuse arises against the Headteacher, it must be reported to Wayne Copeland -Chair of Governors without delay. - 103 If a concern or allegation of abuse arises against any member of staff other that the Headteacher, it must be reported to the Headteacher without delay. - Allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - The Headteacher or Chair of Governors should consider if the allegation meets the threshold for Designated Officer intervention, and in doing so will inform and seek advice from the Trust's HR Director.
-The Local Authority designated officer is Lavona Brown and contact details can be found of the front of this policy. - 106 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours. - 107 If a child has suffered abuse or harm, a MASH referral will also be made. - In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to President Kennedy School in managing the allegation. - A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, or would have been removed if they had not have resigned.
+Failure to report is a potential disciplinary matter. - 142 If a concern or allegation of abuse arises against the Headteacher, it must be reported to the Chair of Governors, without delay. - 143 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other that the Headteacher, it must be reported to the Headteacher without delay.
+This includes supply staff, volunteers and all staff outlined in point 5 of definitions of this policy. - Allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - The Headteacher or Chair of Governors should consider if the concern or allegation meets the threshold for Designated Officer intervention, and in doing so will inform and seek advice from the Trust's HR Director.
+The Local Authority Designated Officer is Mark Goddard and contact details can be found of the front of this policy. - 146 Concerns relating to a position of trust issue will be referred to the Local Authority Designated Officer within 24 hours. - 147 If a child has suffered abuse or harm, a MASH referral will also be made. - 148 In the instances where an allegation is dealt with internally, the Local

+- Authority Designated Officer will provide information and support to President Kennedy School in managing the allegation. - A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, or would have been removed if they had not have resigned.